tahaorhan13/tahaorhan13/README.md

 ### 👋 Hi, I'm Taha Orhan

-I'm a backend-focused software engineer specialized in building scalable, high-performance web applications using **.NET 9**, **microservices**, and **cloud-native technologies**.
+I'm a backend software engineer with a strong focus on **.NET technologies**.

-- 🚀 Currently mastering distributed architectures with .NET 9
-- ⚙️ Focused on performance, security, and real-world reliability
-- 🔁 Experienced with asynchronous systems: RabbitMQ, Kafka
-- 🐳 Containerized development with Docker & Docker Compose
+I enjoy designing clean architectures, building secure APIs, and working with distributed systems.

+- 💼 Interested in scalable backend systems and API development
-- 🧠 Redis, PostgreSQL, MongoDB for data & caching strategies
+- 🛠️ Experienced with technologies like Docker, Redis, RabbitMQ, PostgreSQL, and MongoDB
+- 📚 Currently improving my expertise in microservices, middleware, and system design
 - 🎓 B.Sc. in Computer Engineering from Bülent Ecevit University, Turkey

 ---